LeandroLimaPRO/Pressure/README.md

 Sensor.Init();
 }
 ```
-- Use `get(MODEL,TYPE OF PRESSURE MEASUREMENT)` to obtain the pressure value.
+- Use `Get(MODEL,TYPE OF PRESSURE MEASUREMENT)` to obtain the pressure value.
 Do this by entering two information 1- Sensor model and 2 - response magnitude.

 ```C++
 void loop(){